 1. MC service client requests the MC service server to de-affiliate from an MC service group or a set of MC service groups.

-2. Based on the user subscription and stored group policy, the MC service server checks if the user of the MC service client is authorized to de-affiliate from the requested MC service group(s) and if the user of the MC service client has affiliated to the requested MC service group(s).
+2. Based on the user configuration and stored group configuration, the MC service server checks if the user of the MC service client is authorized to de-affiliate from the requested MC service group(s) and if the user of the MC service client has affiliated to the requested MC service group(s).
 The authorisation check includes whether the MC service user has activated a certain functional alias which prevents de-affiliating or whether the MC service user is the last user who has bound a certain functional alias to the group which also prevents de-affiliating.

 3. If the user of the MC service client has affiliated to the requested MC service group(s), is authorized to de-affiliate from the requested MC service group(s) then the MC service server removes the affiliation status of the user for the requested MC service group(s).